jenwilson521/benchmark_PathFX/README.md

 ### Top amount (--top-amount)

 When comparing a single drug by default only the top 10 most frequent genes/phenotypes/genes with associated phenotypes will be displayed.
-To change this you can run --top-amount or -t and then the amount of data you want to display.
-Example: `python compare_versions.py -d metformin -t 20` will display the top 20 most frequent genes.
+To change this you can use --top-amount or -t and then the amount of data you want to display.
+Example: `python compare_versions.py -d metformin -t 20` will display the top 20 most frequent genes instead of the top 10.